natemcintosh/hitomezashi/README.md

 ![Example of Output](assets/hitomezashi_1.jpg)

-I created this repo to play around with creating different [Hitmezashi patterns](https://www.youtube.com/watch?v=JbfhzlMk2eY) using the [nannou](https://github.com/nannou-org/nannou) library for creating visualizations.
+I created this repo to play around with creating different [Hitomezashi patterns](https://www.youtube.com/watch?v=JbfhzlMk2eY) using the [nannou](https://github.com/nannou-org/nannou) library for creating visualizations.

 Right now it can draw some simple patterns.
 To change the pattern, alter the slices of `bool`s in `view()` in `src/main.rs`.